andrasq/node-microrest/MANUAL.md

 ### mw.buildParseQuery( [options] )

 Construct a function that will parse the query string contained in `req.url` and place name-value pairs into `req.params`.
 Both names and values are url-decoded.
+Also sets `req.path` to the called route, and set `req.query` to the query string portion of the url.
 It works similarly to `querystring` but for common use cases is 20-40% faster.
 Returns a middleware step `parseQuery(req, res, next)`.

 Examples: